-PCTEL is a leading global provider of wireless technology, including purpose-built Industrial IoT devices, antenna systems, and test & measurement solutions.
+PCTEL is a leading global provider of wireless technology, including purpose-built Industrial Internet of Things ("Industrial IoT") devices, antennas, and test & measurement products.
 We solve complex wireless challenges to help organizations stay connected, transform, and grow.
-We have a strong brand presence and expertise in RF, digital and mechanical engineering.
-We have two product lines (antennas/Industrial IoT devices and test & measurement).
-Our antenna products include antennas deployed in small cells, enterprise Wi-Fi access points, fleet management, IoT applications, and transit systems.
-Our industrial IoT devices include ruggedized access points, IoT interface cards and IoT sensor platforms for applications such as logistics, remote monitoring and control.
-Our test & measurement products are designed to improve the performance of wireless networks globally.
-Mobile operators, private enterprises, and network equipment manufacturers rely on our products to analyze, design, and optimize next generation wireless networks.
+We have a strong brand presence and expertise in radio frequency ("RF"), digital and mechanical engineering.
+We have two businesses (antennas/Industrial IoT devices and test & measurement products) that address three market segments: Enterprise Wireless, Intelligent Transportation, and Industrial IoT.
+Our antennas and Industrial IoT devices for Industrial IoT.
+Our test & measurement products improve the performance of wireless networks globally.
+Mobile operators, neutral hosts, and network equipment manufacturers rely on our products to analyze, design, and optimize next generation wireless networks.
 We seek out product applications that command a premium for product design and performance, and we avoid commodity markets.
 Our strength is solving complex wireless challenges for our customers through our products and solutions.
-To this end, we are constantly seeking to innovate and improve antenna and wireless testing products and capabilities to capture the opportunities of the rapidly evolving wireless industry.
+To this end, we are constantly innovating and improving antenna and wireless testing products and capabilities to capture the opportunities of the rapidly evolving wireless industry.
 We focus on engineering, research, and development to maintain and expand our competitiveness.